algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 ##### Setup phase

-The setup phase is as its name suggest a moment where the player is able to setup his towers.
+The setup phase is, as its name suggest a moment where the player is able to setup his towers.
 At the start of the phase the player will see his mana refilled and will have 5 more cards in his hand.
-At this moment the player will have to think about how to use his mana to place towers on the grid, (example, the player has an archer tower and a crossbow tower, they cost 2 and 3 but the player only has 4 mana, he has to choose which tower he can place or use none of them).
+At this moment the player will have to think about how to use his mana to place towers on the grid, (example, the player has an archer tower and a crossbow tower, they cost 2 and 3 but the player only has 4 mana, they has to choose which tower they can place or use none of them).
 Something to note is that during this phase, the view automatically transform to an aerial view.

-When the player has finished his preparations he can push the button "new wave" and the battle phase starts, making the camera come back to an isometric view.
+When the player has finished his preparations they can push the button "new wave" and the battle phase starts, making the camera come back to an isometric view.

-At the end of the phase the player keep his cards, however, he can hold until 20 cards maximum, if the player has his hand full, new cards directly go to the discard pile, to avoid the player to be stuck, he can send directly card in his hand to the discard pile for free.
+At the end of the phase the player keep his cards, however, they can hold until 20 cards maximum, if the player has his hand full, new cards directly go to the discard pile, to avoid the player to be stuck, they can send directly card in his hand to the discard pile for free.

 Finally if the player's deck is empty, his discard pile is shuffled and put back in the pile.